godarklight/concorde/ReadmeConcorde-jbsim.txt

 ============
 - the virtual crew operates parallely to the voice callouts.
 - a green crew member is performing his checklist.
-- a yellow crew member is not performing his checklist.
+  Green fades when crew member is not performing his checklist.
 - a white checklist is in process.
 - by default, virtual crew triggers checklists, if in flight : for manual operation, press "= p s".